cmiyachi/AzureFinalProject/README.md

 ## Future work

-As we did in class, the hyperdrive hyperparameter search algorithms could be varied to see if the performance improves.
+As we did in class, the hyperdrive hyperparameter search algorithms(GridParameterSampling or BayesianParameterSampling) could be varied to see if the performance improves.
+I also think working iwth Deep Neural Networks (DNNs), and Deep Learning could improve performance.
+It would also be interested to try

 ## Cluster clean up